EberlyODL/phys010sjv11/introduction_and_concept_map.md

 6. Time

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
-In one sentence:
+<p>In one sentence:<p>

-The world is made of particles and waves; these particles/waves have energy and momentum which determines their motion through the spacetime tapestry.
+<p>The world is made of particles and waves; these particles/waves have energy and momentum which determines their motion through the spacetime tapestry.</p>
 </lrndesign-sidenote>

 We do not really know why this is what the world is made of.
 We observe experimentally that those are the building blocks of Nature.